dyu222/vibecode/README.md

-# Web Scraper

-> **🎵 Vibe Coding Project** - This project was built entirely using GitHub Copilot's natural language capabilities.
+> **🎵 Vibe Coding Projects** - These projects were/will be built entirely using GitHub Copilot's (or similarly trained LLM's) natural language capabilities.
 No manual code writing—just chat-based development!
 I only write code manually if Copilot can't accomplish what I need.

+# Web Scraper

 A simple Python web scraper that extracts useful information from websites.